trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

 suicide rates will be lower.

-Our response variable will be suicides/100k pop, which is the number of suicides per 100,000 people in a certain country and year, which is stored as a numeric in our dataset.
-Our predictors variables will be age, sex, HDI, gdp\_for\_year, gdp\_per\_capita, generation, population, region and continent.
+Our response variable will be suicides/100k pop, which is the number of suicides per 100,000 people in a certain country and year and is stored as a numeric in our dataset.
+Our predictor variables will be age, sex, HDI, gdp\_for\_year, gdp\_per\_capita, generation, population, region and continent.
 Age is the age an individual was when they passed, sex is the gender of that individual, country is the country they are from, year is the year they passed, HDI for year is the human development index for a given country and year, gdp\_for\_year is the GDP for a given country and year, gdp\_per\_capita is the GDP per capita for a given country and year, and generation is the generation that an individual belongs to.
-There genereations are silen: born 1928-1945, Generation X: born 1965-1980, Generation Z: born 1997-2015, and
-Millennials: born 1981-1996.
-We wish to understand how the number of suicides per 100,000 people in a certain country and year changes as year, GDP, GDP per capita, and HDI increase or decreases, meaning we want to understand the population coefficients for year, gdp\_for\_year, gdp\_per\_capita, and HDI for year.
-Additionally, we want to understand whether age, sex, generation, and country have an effect on the number of suicides per 100,000 people, meaning we also want to understand the population coefficients for these variables.
-We will not include country and suicide/no in our analysis because having 188 different levels is unrealistic for the former and the latter is manifested in the response variable and population.
+There generations are Silent (born 1928-1945), Generation X (born 1965-1980), Millennials (born 1981-1996), and Generation Z (born 1997-2015).
+We wish to understand how the number of suicides per 100,000 people in a certain country and year changes as population, GDP, GDP per capita, and HDI increase or decreases, meaning we want to understand the population coefficients for gdp\_for\_year, gdp\_per\_capita, and HDI for year.
+Additionally, we want to understand whether age, sex, generation, and location have an effect on the number of suicides per 100,000 people, meaning we also want to understand the population coefficients for these variables.
+We will not include country and suicide/no in our analysis because having 188 different levels is unrealistic for the former, and the latter is manifested in the response variable.

 ### EDA

 Given the longitudinal structure of our data and the need for making a multilevel model, we are going to use the data collected in 2010.
-This year has a majority of the countries in the origianl data set and also is the year HDI values were collected.
-Since region and continent were not in this data set orginially, we used the gapminder data set as the cold deck and merged those values into the suicide data set.
+This year has a majority of the countries in the origianl data set and also is one of the years HDI values were collected.
+Since region and continent were not in this data set orginally, we used the gapminder data set as a cold deck and merged those values into the suicide data set.

-Since South Korea and Russia did not have HDI values, we found them from online and imputed those (had values of .884 and .780 respectively).
-However, Aruba and Puerto Rico’s HDI’s were not available, so we took the average of the HDI in the Caribbean and used a mean imputation for those values.
+Since South Korea and Russia did not have HDI values, we found them online and imputed those (they had values of 0.884 and 0.780 respectively) as well.
+However, Aruba and Puerto Rico’s HDIs were not available, so we took the average of the HDI in the Caribbean and used a mean imputation for those values.

-For the response variable, since there are a few negative infinity values, we added one to each number of suicides, divided by population (to turn into suicided/100k) and then log transformed.
-We log transformed because of the original skewed histogram (Figure 1).

-    ## Loading required package: cowplot

-    ##
-    ## Attaching package: 'cowplot'

-    ## The following object is masked from 'package:ggplot2':
-    ##
-    ##     ggsave

-    ## `stat_bin()` using `bins = 30`.
-Pick better value with `binwidth`.
+For the response variable, there were several 0 values in the dataset.
+After seeing that the distribution was extremely right skewed (Figure 1), we decided to log these values.
+However, this results in several negative infinity values, so we decided to add one to each value in the number of suicides column in the dataset and then divide this column by (population/100,000) to make this our new suicides/100k.
+Finally, we log transformed suicides/100k afterwards.
+We decided to shift the distribution by 1 so as to not alter the overall distribution of the response variable.

 ![](FINALproject-writeup_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 The mean number of suicides per 100,000 people is 11.22, while the maximum number of suicides per 100,000 people in this dataset is 182.32.
-The distribution of this reponse variable is normal.
-We see that most of our countries are from the Amerias and Europe and are in the regions of Western Asia, Southern Europe, South America, Northern Europe, and the Caribbean.
-In general, each continent has a similar average number of suicides, with Europe having much more outliers with fewer suicides than the others.
+The distribution of the log of the reponse variable is normal.
+We see that most of our countries are from the Americas and Europe and are in the regions of Western Asia, Southern Europe, South America, Northern Europe, and the Caribbean.
+In general, each continent has a similar average log suicide rate, with Europe having many more outliers with fewer suicides than the others.

 ![](FINALproject-writeup_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-As age increases, suicide rate tends to increase in general.
+As age increases, log suicide rate tends to increase in general.
 The 5-14 age group is far lower than the other age groups, which is expected.
 The average number of suicides/100k for each region is around 7.38.
 We see Southern Africa as a key outlier with far less suicides and Eastern Africa with far more suicides than the average.
-We notice that males have a higher suicide rate/100k people than females.
+We notice that males have a higher log suicide rate/100k people than females.
 However, there are many outliers in this data set so we must explore further.
-We notice that Generation Z is significantly lower in terms of the average number of suicides/100k of 7.38.
+Finally, we notice that Generation Z is significantly lower in terms of the average number of log suicides/100k.

-Due to the skewed histograms of GDP, GDP per capita, and population, we log transformed them (Figures 2,3,4).
-We also mean center all the quantitative
+Due to the skewed histograms of GDP, GDP per capita, and population, we log transformed these variables (Figures 2,3,4).
+We also mean center all of the quantitative variables.
-    variables.

-    ## `stat_bin()` using `bins = 30`.
-Pick better value with `binwidth`.
-    ## `stat_bin()` using `bins = 30`.
-Pick better value with `binwidth`.
-    ## `stat_bin()` using `bins = 30`.
-Pick better value with `binwidth`.
-    ## `stat_bin()` using `bins = 30`.
-Pick better value with `binwidth`.

 ![](FINALproject-writeup_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 The HDI does not have a set distribution.
 Rather, it is quite sparse.
-The distribution of population is skewed left and has a unimodal distribution.
-We notice that the distribution of GDPs of countries has a near-bimodal distribution.The GDP Per Capita is skewed to the left and is bimodal.
+The distribution of log population is slightly skewed left and has a unimodal distribution.
+We notice that the distribution of log GDPs of countries has a near-bimodal distribution.
+The log GDP Per Capita is skewed to the left and is bimodal.

 ![](FINALproject-writeup_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-We do not see correlations between HDI, GDP, and GDP per capita and suicides/100k.
-We notice that there could some sort of linear trend or threshold for population and suicides.
-Perhaps in those countries with extremely low populations the number of suicides/100k is generally higher.
+We do not see correlations between HDI, log GDP, and log GDP per capita and log suicides/100k.
+We notice that there could some sort of linear trend or threshold for log population and log suicides/100k.
+In those countries with extremely low populations, the number of suicides/100k is generally higher.

 ![](FINALproject-writeup_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-From the pairs plot, it looks as if HDI, and gdp\_for\_year do not have a clear linear relationship with suicides/100k pop.
-However, gdp\_per\_capita seems to be positively correlated with suicides/100k pop, meaning as gdp\_per\_capita increases, so does suicides/100k pop.
+From the pairs plot, it looks as if HDI and log gdp\_for\_year do not have a clear linear relationship with suicides/100k pop.
+However, log gdp\_per\_capita seems to be positively correlated with log suicides/100k pop, meaning as log gdp\_per\_capita increases, so does log suicides/100k pop.
+Additionally, it looks as if HDI and log gdp\_per\_capita seem to have a strong non-linear relationship, indicating that we should continue looking into this relationship.
-Additionally, it looks as if HDI and gdp\_per\_capita seem to have a strong non-linear relationship, indicating that we should continue looking into this relationship and perhaps include an interaction term between these two variables.
-Similarly, HDI and gdp\_for\_year also seem to have a strong non-linear relationship, so we should include an interaction term between these two variables as well.
-We also see a strong evidence of multicollinearity between GDP for year and GDP per capita that we must address in the model.
+Similarly, HDI and log gdp\_for\_year also seem to have a strong non-linear relationship.
+We also see strong evidence of multicollinearity between log GDP for year and log GDP per capita that we must address in the model.

 We are very concerned about multicollinearity between all of these variables, so we will look into VIF.